I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 The cylinder is called the canister, in which filter media sits, and this container stays outside the tank.
 There is also an outlet tube that carries clean water back into your tank.

 Aquarium keepers love canister filters for some reason!
-They perform excellently in planted & saltwater aquariums.
+They perform excellently in saltwater & planted aquariums.
+You can use it in axolotl tanks where pristine water is necessary.
 So don’t be afraid to try this type of filter if you need it!

 Operation of Canister Filter